bartificer/programming-by-stealth/docs/pbs67.md

 ### Controlling Direction

-By default the Dropdown will prefer to drop downwards, but if it’s at the bottom of the page it will ‘drop’ upwards.
-If you want to force a particular direction you can do so by replacing the .dropdown class on the container with one of `.dropup`, `.dropright`, or `.dropleft`.
+By default the Drop-down will prefer to drop downwards, but, if it’s at the bottom of the page it will ‘drop’ upwards.
+If you want to force a particular direction, you can do so by replacing the `.dropdown` class on the container with one of `.dropup`, `.dropright`, or `.dropleft`.

 The following shows a menu set to drop right: